North15/EdNotes/SECURITY.md

 ## Reporting a Vulnerability

-Please email (add address in project profile) or open a *private* security advisory in GitHub (Security > Advisories) with:
+Please email or open a *private* security advisory in GitHub (Security > Advisories) with:

 - Affected version(s)
 - Reproduction steps / PoC HTML if relevant